freerange/site/soups/weeknotes/week-367.snip.markdown

 James [fixed a bug with the ordering of Trello cards][webhooks-commit] in our [Trello/Harmonia integration][webhooks-github].
 The bug meant that the ordering of cards by due date was occasionally broken.

+## GFR Video

+James upgraded Rails from 4.1.11 to 4.1.14.1.
+As with the Rails upgrade for Hookline, this was in response to the security vulnerabilities and fixes that were recently announced.

 ## Scanned paperwork

 James and I continued going through some of the paperwork we had scanned by [Mailboxes Etc][mailboxes-etc] at the end of last year.

 ## Show and Tell

-I finally finished the lover overdue write-up of [Show and Tell 19][show-and-tell-19].
+I finally finished the long overdue write-up of [Show and Tell 19][show-and-tell-19].

 Until next time, folks.